Granite-related Nickel skarn modelling in Tasmania

 A GIS based weights of evidence modelling technique provided an ideal tool for indentifying areas with similar geological conditions for future granite-related nickel skarn exploration.
 Using modern GIS modelling software and currently available digital data from geological surveys in Australia this modelling has allowed our clients to target areas previously unexplored which have highly favourable geological conditions for a granite-related nickel skarn deposit.

 The weights of evidence spatial modelling technique required expert knowledge about the deposit mineral system and included geological mapping, geological structural interpretations, geochemistry and geophysics.
 The main geological features from the Avebury mineral system model were used to develop predictive themes representing all stages of the mineral systems model.
-Existing economic deposits were used as training data to weight the model themes and these weighted themes were then combined to create a prospectivity map showing areas favourable for granite-related nickel deposits.
+Existing economic deposits were used as training data to weight the model themes, and these weighted themes were then combined to create a prospectivity map showing areas favourable for granite-related nickel deposits.
 The model highlighted the importance of geological and geochemical data sets as predictors of mineralisation and has identified several regions similar to the Avebury Deposit that have good potential to host nickel sulphide mineralisation.
-These targets were ranked and the most prospective were chosen for follow-up investigation and several new exploration permits were acquired by our clients in Tasmania.
-As well as finding targets in Tasmania the model also identified areas else where in Australia with similar geological conditions to Avebury and the map below shows how the granite-related nickel skarn model was used to target new exploration permits near Rockhampton in Queensland for Accord Mining Pty Ltd.
+These targets were ranked and the most prospective were chosen for follow-up investigation, and several new exploration permits were acquired by our clients in Tasmania.
+As well as finding targets in Tasmania the model also identified areas elsewhere in Australia with similar geological conditions to Avebury; the map below shows how the granite-related nickel skarn model was used to target new exploration permits near Rockhampton in Queensland for Accord Mining Pty Ltd.